2022 United States House of Representatives elections

 Gerrymandering during the 2020 U.S. redistricting cycle had a significant impact on the 2022 election results.
 Republicans made gains as a result of gerrymandering in Florida, Georgia, Tennessee, and Texas, while Democrats made gains as a result of gerrymandering in Illinois and New Mexico.
 Defensive gerrymanders helped both parties hold competitive seats in various states, while Republican gains in New York and Democratic gains in North Carolina and Ohio were made possible because their state supreme courts overturned gerrymanders passed by their state legislatures.

+The narrow margin by which Republicans won their House majority resulted in historic legislative difficulties in the 118th Congress.
+Due to a number of Republican holdouts affiliated with the right-wing House Freedom Caucus, McCarthy was not elected Speaker of the House until the 15th round of voting, thus marking the first time since 1923 that a speaker was not elected in the first round.
+This was the smallest Republican majority since 2000, before Republicans were re-elected with a smaller majority in 2024.

+Electoral system

+Forty-six states used the first-past-the-post voting plurality system to elect their representatives.
+Instant-runoff voting was used in two states (Alaska and Maine) and runoff system was used in two states (Georgia and Louisiana).